 While traditional style guides can help companies document and articulate their brand voice, they’re often difficult to follow, challenging to enforce, and used by few team members.
 HackerOne recognized that achieving a nuanced brand tone would require continual coaching and a more integrated approach.

 Several HackerOne team members were already using Grammarly independently, relying on in-line suggestions for spelling, grammar, punctuation, and other core writing components.
-When the new internal communications lead, Debbie Cotton, joined HackerOne, she spotted an opportunity to leverage Grammarly Business to drive consistency in language and tone across the organization.
+When internal communications and culture lead, Debbie Cotton, joined HackerOne, she spotted an opportunity to leverage Grammarly Business to drive consistency in language and tone across the organization.

 The HackerOne IT team consolidated individual user accounts under a centralized Grammarly Business account, giving Debbie and the marketing team the ability to access enterprise features and insights.
 With a company style guide incorporated directly into Grammarly Business, all HackerOne team members started receiving highly customized writing suggestions in real-time, including punctuation recommendations, preferred language phrasings, and acronym preferences.
 These suggestions made it easy to ensure everyone used brand language appropriately and avoided jargon that could alienate or confuse their audiences.
 At the same time, Grammarly’s tone detector helped every team member identify when their writing was too formal or informal to maintain that careful balance.